fac24/week-5-Peter-Hussain/README.md

 ### 🧠 Core features:

-- fetching multiple users info rom github using the github api.
+- fetching multiple users info from github using the github api.
 - flipping broccolis to identify and guess which one is the winner.

 # Designed and Developed by: